ModelingValueGroup/dclareForMPS/README.md

 Multiple examples can be found in the DclareForMPS_Examples repository on GitHub:
 [DclareForMPS_Examples on GitHub](https://github.com/ModelingValueGroup/DclareForMPS_Examples)

-For more info, please read to the README.md files that are part of the examples.
+For more info, please read the README.md files that are part of these examples.